SethW4/CompOrgProject/README.md

 _______________________________________

+For the graders:

-Design 1: Under the design1 folder, every module you need is under the modules folder, and every testbench you need is under testbenches.
+Design 1: Under the design1 folder, every module and testbench you need is under the modules folder.

 Design 1a and 1b: Under the design1 folder, every module and testbench you need is under the modules folder.